fkling/JSNetworkX/README.md

 ## What is this branch about?

-This branch represents that part of JSNetworkX that has been converted to ES6 and CJS modules.
+This branch represents that part of JSNetworkX that has been converted to ES6 and is independent from the Google Closure library.
 It will eventually become master.

-### Why are you moving to ES6 and CJS modules?

-To simplify the code base, which is supposed to make it easier to understand and maintain the code base, which in turn makes it easier for others to contribute.

-The main problem is that this project has not enough contributers.

-Node.js became so popular over the last years that most JS devs will already be familiar with it.

-Every JS developer has to make themselves familiar with ES6 at some point.
-This is probably easier and more valuable than learning a specific framework (see next section).

-### What do you think lead to this situation?

-Using **Google Closure**.
-I think that the Google Closure Compiler is a great tool, but, together with the Closure library, it may not be the right tool for an OS project.
-I simply made the wrong choice back then.

-Contributing is more difficult because the contributer has to learn about the compiler, the library and all the specific rules to follow, to make the compiler work properly.
-It's difficult for a one person project to convince others to learn about it and use it.

-In addition, it requires you to install Java.
-One could make the same argument about Node.js, but, as a JavaScript developer, what is more likely to run on your machine already?

-**Python port**.
-Maybe there are fewer developers than I thougjt,  who
-a) know JavaScript, b) know Python, c) are interested in graph processing.

-### Priorities

-While the JSNetworkX has started with the intent to great a complete graph processing and visualization package, this may have been too ambitious of a goal.
-There are other projects dedicated to graph visualization only, which do a much better job at this.

-However, I don't think there is a complete graph *processing* package out there, so the main focus will be *feature completenes* with NetworkX (1.6 at least), and to work as a platform for other graph algorithms not included in NetworkX.

-Visualization will stay a part, but we should also explore options how to make it easy to use other visualization libraries with JSNetworkX.

 ### Next Steps

 - Phase 1: Convert existing stuff
   - [x] Convert helper functions and base (simple) graphs
-  - [ ] Convert generators
+  - [x] Convert generators
-  - [ ] Convert algorithms
+  - [x] Convert algorithms
+  - [x] Convert multi graphs
-  - [ ] Convert multi graphs
+  - [ ] Convert drawing methods
   - [ ] Publish version 0.3.0

 - Phase 2: Become feature complete and other improvements
   - Feature completeness
     - [ ] Implement missing algorithms
-    - [ ] Implement missing generators (are there any?)
+    - [ ] Implement missing generators
     - [ ] Implement missing utility functions
   - Improvements / new features
     - [ ] Evaluate how React could simplify the rendering process
-    - [ ] Async algorithm implementation (e.g. with web workers)
+    - [x] Async algorithm implementation (e.g. with web workers)

 ## How to contribute

 You can contribute by:

-- Converting existing code from the master branch to ES6 and CJS
 - Porting code from Python

-Porting from Python will become easier the more existing was converted.
+- Improve the documentation

 If you plan on converting/porting a specific part, please create an issue beforehand.

 ### Build JSNetworkX